 Underwater sound impacts and sea turtles

 Impacts from underwater sound are something we are commonly asked to consider.
-Most practitioners are aware of guidance for minimising the risk of injury to marine mammals (e.g. UK JNCC – see piling noise, explosives and geophysical surveys; Brazil IBAMA (2018); US BOEM (2012); Canada DFO (2007)).
+Most practitioners are aware of guidance for minimising the risk of injury to marine mammals (e.g. UK JNCC – see piling noise, explosives and geophysical surveys; Brazil IBAMA (2018) (Vilardo et al., 2018); US BOEM (2012); Canada DFO (2007)).
 Often, I see measures in such guidance being used to mitigate impacts on sea turtles; and this is not always appropriate.
 Sarah Nelms et al (2016) provide a great review of the relevance of existing underwater sound mitigation guidelines for seismic activities for sea turtles.
 Importantly, they conclude that avoidance (including time-closures) are likely the best form of mitigation given the uncertainties and limitations that exist.
 Examples of national guidance for such avoidance exist in Brazil and Gabon (National Parks); and can be implemented at a project level.
-Also, it’s sometimes forgotten that guidance focuses on injury; and developing mitigation for behavioral impacts on marine wildlife should always be considered additionally as appropriate.
+Also, it’s sometimes forgotten that guidance focuses on injury; and developing mitigation for behavioural impacts on marine wildlife should always be considered additionally as appropriate.
 This is often limited by uncertainties and therefore may require precautionary mitigation to be considered and adopted as early as possible with avoidance measures being key.

 Entrapment of sea turtles in seismic survey equipment